sdg002/AnyDotnetStuff/ci-cd-stages-demo/notes.md

 # Step 300-Semantic build name

 ## Problem
-We want to generate a semantic build name.
-(Refer here for semver ???).
-Any release from a non-master branch should be:
+We want to generate a [semantic build name](https://semver.org/).
+Any release from a non-master branch should be as follows:
 ```
 1.2.3-prerelease.100
 ```